lineageos4microg/lineageos4microg.github.io/index.md

     - The [main project wiki](https://github.com/lineageos4microg/l4m-wiki/wiki)
     - The Docker image [`README.md`](https://github.com/lineageos4microg/docker-lineage-cicd#) and [wiki](https://github.com/lineageos4microg/docker-lineage-cicd/wiki)

-#### Builds for devices no longer supported by LineageOS

-When LineageOS stop supporting a device, the last LineageOS for MicroG build will be kept available on [our download server](https://download.lineage.microg.org/)

-Some builds for devices which were last supported at version `lineage-18.1` can be found on [the Wayback Machine / Internet Archive](https://web.archive.org/web/20240527093848/https://download.lineage.microg.org/archive/)

 ### Project Priorities

 There are always changes that ***could*** be made to the project: any project can always be "improved" in some way.
 When any changes are suggested, we will make decisions about them according to where they fit in the following "spectrum" of priority and importance: